 Holotropic Breathing

 These exercises produce an altered state through rapid breathing.
-It can expose our deepest emotions,.
-So, it is often used by those who practice emotional healing.
+It can expose our deepest emotions, so those who practice emotional healing use it often.
 Using this technique elevates respiration and heart rate.
 If you have a heart condition or take mood stabilizer medications, this may not be for you.
 Consult with your physician before using.
 It’s one of the “awareness tools and techniques” that’s not for everyone.
-Some people classify this as a form of meditation because it does alter awareness.
+Some people classify this as a form of meditation because it alters awareness.

 Learning How To Learn